 About

-Focusing on primary schools with cohorts of pupils experiencing above average levels of disadvantage, I Can Be is enabling girls to explore jobs they otherwise may not be exposed to, building their curiosity and confidence along the way.
+Targeting inner-city primary schools, I Can Be enables girls to explore jobs they otherwise may never be exposed to, building their curiosity and confidence along the way.
+I Can Be is funded entirely by charitable donations and is free for schools.

 Who we are